 Concerts, and even rehearsals, regardless of whether they’re public or private, usually last for hours.
 Hence, a long and reliable battery life is another must-have.
 We wanted to make sure our picks would last as long as the guitar players need them or be able to recharge the batteries hassle-free.

-With sound quality, we tried to look at the overall audio performance – considering factors such as interferences, noises, and delays.
-As much as possible, we want a product with the most minimal delay, interferences, and external, scratchy sounds.
+With sound quality, we tried to look at the overall audio performance – considering factors such as radio interference, noises, and delays.
+As much as possible, we want a product with the most minimal delay, interference, and external, scratchy sounds.

 With reliability, we mean overall dependability – considering factors such as connectivity and sound quality.
 Although there are specific parameters for these, we also wanted to make sure that the units we recommend are able to perform consistently and as claimed by the manufacturers.
 These are wireless guitar systems and, albeit, cheap, we expect them to work with several devices, transmitting signal across a certain range while, at the same time, maintaining good sound quality.
 This is like a mix of all the other parameters because we, basically, want to make sure that the products do what they are supposed to do.